Files

 Introduction

-Attribute mapping is the act of transforming and/or connecting one or more attributes of a feature to a new attribute or set of attributes.
-This can be as simple as renaming an attribute - as in the image below - or as complicated as renaming, dropping, merging, and creating new attributes simultaneously.
+Attribute mapping is transforming or connecting one or more attributes of a feature to a new attribute or set of attributes.
+It can be as simple as renaming an attribute, as in the image below, or as complicated as renaming, dropping, merging, and creating new attributes simultaneously.

-In the above image, source attributes are mapped to their corresponding destination attributes.
+The above image maps source attributes to their corresponding destination attributes.
 For example, the source attribute DIAM_MM gets mapped to the destination attribute Diameter.

-Simple one-off attribute mapping like this can be done by modifying the User Attributes in a writer and by (re)connecting FME’s visual attribute connectors from reader to writer attributes.
+Simple one-off attribute mapping like this can be done by modifying the User Attributes in a writer and connecting FME’s visual attribute connectors from the reader to the writer attributes.

-However, it is also possible to perform the same (or more complex) operation, with much more control, using the SchemaMapper transformer.
+However, the SchemaMapper transformer can perform the same (or more complex) operation with much more control.

 The following tutorial will demonstrate basic attribute mapping using a CSV lookup table and the SchemaMapper transformer.